codership/documentation/galeracluster/source/documentation/quorum-reset.rst

    | wsrep_cluster_status | Primary |
    +----------------------+---------+

 The return value ``Primary`` indicates that the node on which it was executed is part of the Primary Component.
 When the query returns any other value it indicates that the node is part of a non-operational component.
-If none of the nodes return the value ``Primary``, you need to reset the quorum.
+If none of the nodes return the value ``Primary``, you need to reset the :term:`Quorum`.

 Situations in which none of the nodes show they are part of the Primary Component are very rare.
 If you discover one or more nodes wtih a value ``Primary``, it may indicate a problem with network connectivity, rather than a need to reset the quorum.
 Investigate the connection possibility.
 Once the nodes regain network connectivity they automatically resynchronize with the Primary Component.